Nintersoft/SafeSearch-Enforcer/README.md

 #SafeSearch Enforcer

-Esta extenção força motores de busca como Google, Bing and Yahoo a usarem o filtro de conteúdo adulto.
+This extension enforces safesearch at search engines like Google, Bing and Yahoo.

 SafeSearch Enforcer open source code
 - You can download and make some modifications in the source code, according to our Open Source Policy (by Nintersoft).